 Integration APIs: Connections to CRM, ERP, and legal systems

-The tool serves legal teams managing hundreds or thousands of contracts annually.
-Implementation typically requires 2-3 months for full deployment, including data migration and workflow configuration.
+Implementation requires 2-3 months for full deployment, including data migration and workflow configuration.
+The platform serves legal teams managing hundreds or thousands of contracts annually.

-Pricing follows an enterprise model with custom quotes based on contract volume and user count.
-Most implementations range from $25,000 to $100,000 annually depending on organization size.
+Most implementations range from $25,000 to $100,000 annually depending on organization size and contract volume.

 Luminance leads the market in AI-powered document review for complex litigation and due diligence matters.
 The platform processes massive document sets with sophisticated analysis capabilities.